11811 N Tatum Blvd.

 Call us or contact us today to find out how we can save you money!

-If you gave any one person gifts valued at more than $15,000, it is necessary to report the total gift to the Internal Revenue Service.
+If you gave any one person gifts valued at more than the gift tax annual exclusion amount, it is necessary to report the total gift to the Internal Revenue Service.
 You may even have to pay tax on the gift.

 The person who received your gift does not have to report the gift to the IRS or pay either gift or income tax on its value.